What do you do when your spouse loses a job? Here are 5 things you can do to help the situation when a spouse loses a job.

 And not only for a new job, but also for managing finances and related stress.

-Encourage him/her that the Lord will provide for your needs as you make decisions on what your next steps are.
+Even when someone loses a job, encourage him/her that the Lord will provide for your needs as you make decisions on what your next steps are.

 If your spouse will be seeking new employment or trying something new, stand together.